 “It was a really high-energy space—lots of collaboration and corporate relationships.
 It had a foot inside and a foot outside the university and was a platform for doing a lot of different kinds of things.
-For me, it changed the way I felt when I was on campus—it became less a place for nostalgia and more a place where exciting things were happening that were very relevant to the kinds of things that I was experiencing and thinking about in my own career.”
+For me, it changed the way I felt when I was on campus—it became less a place for nostalgia and more a place where exciting initiatives were happening that were very relevant to what I was experiencing and thinking about in my own career.”

-Indeed, after getting a master’s degree in electrical engineering from Rensselaer Polytechnic Institute, Mendez got an MBA from Harvard and left engineering to work as a strategy consultant.
+After Mendez graduated from Harvard, she left engineering to work as a strategy consultant.
 She appreciated the Institute’s cross-disciplinary approach and strategic outlook, and started collaborating with Nagel on projects like new models for executive education, a speaker series and workshops.